doorfortyfour/TileWorldCreator/docs/faq.md

   4. Second build layer: Set ramp tileset.

-## Does TileWorldCreator require api.
-Net 4.x stamdard like version 2.0?
+## Does TileWorldCreator require API .Net 4.x like version 2.0?
 No TileWorldCreator v.3 doesn't require API level .Net 4.x

 ## Can I have more than one map in a scene?